Fatima3722/elowitz_leibler_2000_repressilator/deterministic_model/README.md

 # Deterministic Repressilator Simulation

-This script (`repressilator_deterministic.py`) simulates the idealized, noise-free behavior of the Elowitz & Leibler (2000) Repressilator using Ordinary Differential Equations (ODEs).
+This script (`repressilator_deterministic.ipyb`) simulates the idealized, noise-free behavior of the Elowitz & Leibler (2000) Repressilator using Ordinary Differential Equations (ODEs).

 ## Script Function